fiduswriter/biblatex-csl-converter/README.md

-This is a fork of [biblatex-csl-converter](https://www.npmjs.com/package/biblatex-csl-converter) which adds TypeScript support and will add crossref support.
+This is a fork of [biblatex-csl-converter](https://www.npmjs.com/package/biblatex-csl-converter) which adds TypeScript and crossref support.
 The below README is taken from the original package.

 # biblatex-csl-converter [![Build Status](https://travis-ci.org/fiduswriter/biblatex-csl-converter.svg?branch=master)](https://travis-ci.org/fiduswriter/biblatex-csl-converter)